top of page

 You will use the short wide clasp.

 If your forearm is too large then you will need to use the spacer and the long clasp.
+The spacer adds about an inch to the circumference.

 Glue the spacer to the top half of the vambrace.